Redesigning Multi-Party Boarding for Efficiency and Ease

 Early design - Group Boarding Feature

-Lo-Fi and Hi-Fi wireframes and prototypes were brought to our potential users for feedback and analysis
+Lo-Fi and Hi-Fi wireframes and prototypes were brought to our potential users for feedback and analysis.
+We collectively iterated with over 200 screens to get through to the final solution User Interface for group boarding.

 test & iterate

-Validate scenarios to put our solutions in front of actual users and identify major problem with the prototype
+putting solutions in front of actual users and identify major problems with prototypes

 Findings and insights from user test participants